oTree-org/oTree/README.md

 <input type="hidden" name="my_hidden_input" value="5" id="id_my_hidden_input"/>
 ```

-Then you can use JavaScript to set the value of that input, by selecting the element by id "id_my_hidden_input" (e.g. with jQuery).
+Then you can use JavaScript to set the value of that input, by selecting the element by id "id_my_hidden_input".

+For simple widgets you can use jQuery; for more complex or custom form interfaces,
+you can use a front-end framework with databinding, like React or Polymer.

 # Object model and `self`